rupeshs/adr-snippets/README.md

 ## Usage

-Type part of a snippet, press enter, and the snippet unfolds.
+Press Ctrl+Space (Windows, Linux) or Cmd+Space (macOS) to activate snippets from within the editor.

-Alternatively, press Ctrl+Space (Windows, Linux) or Cmd+Space (macOS) to activate snippets from within the editor.
+You can activate snippets using "Insert Snippet" in the Command Palette.

 | Snippet                      |  Purpose                                                             |